andpor/react-native-sqlite-storage/README.md

                 .setBundleAssetName("index.android.bundle")  // this is dependant on how you name you JS files, example assumes index.android.js
                 .setJSMainModuleName("index.android")        // this is dependant on how you name you JS files, example assumes index.android.js
                 .addPackage(new MainReactPackage())
-                .addPackage(new SQLitePluginPackage())       // register SQLite Plugin here .setUseDeveloperSupport(BuildConfig.DEBUG)
+                // To enable sqlitecipher - pass new SqliteCipherConnectionProvider() to package constructor .addPackage(new SQLitePluginPackage())       // register SQLite Plugin here .setUseDeveloperSupport(BuildConfig.DEBUG)
                 .setInitialLifecycleState(LifecycleState.RESUMED)